MosubAhmed/Multi-Tier-With-Database/README.md

 After provisioning, Terraform will output the EKS cluster ID, node group ID, VPC ID, and subnet IDs.

+1. Initialize Terraform:
+   - terraform init

+3. Apply the Terraform configuration:
+   - terraform apply

+4. After provisioning, Terraform will output the EKS cluster ID, node group ID, VPC ID, and subnet IDs.

 2. Configure Jenkins
-Set up the following credentials in Jenkins:
+  1. Set up the following credentials in Jenkins:

-Docker Hub: For pushing Docker images.
+      -  Docker Hub: For pushing Docker images.

-Kubernetes Token: For deploying to the EKS cluster.
+      -  Kubernetes Token: For deploying to the EKS cluster.

-Nexus Credentials: For publishing Maven artifacts.
+      -  Nexus Credentials: For publishing Maven artifacts.

-Configure the Jenkins pipeline to use the correct tools (e.g., Maven, Docker, SonarQube scanner).
+  2. Configure the Jenkins pipeline to use the correct tools (e.g., Maven, Docker, SonarQube scanner).

-3. Run the Pipeline
+  3. Run the Pipeline:
-Trigger the Jenkins pipeline manually or via a Git webhook.
+     - Trigger the Jenkins pipeline manually or via a Git webhook.

-Monitor the pipeline stages in the Jenkins dashboard.
+     - Monitor the pipeline stages in the Jenkins dashboard.

 Outputs
   After running terraform apply, the following outputs will be displayed:

-Cluster ID: The ID of the EKS cluster.
+  -  Cluster ID: The ID of the EKS cluster.

-Node Group ID: The ID of the EKS node group.
+  -  Node Group ID: The ID of the EKS node group.

-VPC ID: The ID of the VPC.
+  -  VPC ID: The ID of the VPC.

-Subnet IDs: The IDs of the subnets.
+  -  Subnet IDs: The IDs of the subnets.

 Contributing
-Contributions are welcome!
+-  Contributions are welcome!
 Please follow these steps:

-Fork the repository.
+-  Fork the repository.

-Create a new branch for your feature or bugfix.
+-  Create a new branch for your feature or bugfix.

-Submit a pull request with a detailed description of your changes.
+-  Submit a pull request with a detailed description of your changes.

 License
-This project is licensed under the MIT License.
+- This project is licensed under the MIT License.
 See the LICENSE file for details.

 Acknowledgments
-Terraform for infrastructure as code.
+-  Terraform for infrastructure as code.

-Jenkins for CI/CD automation.
+-  Jenkins for CI/CD automation.

-Amazon EKS for managed Kubernetes.
+-  Amazon EKS for managed Kubernetes.